 I know doing laundry on vacation is not very relaxing but the convenience is great.
 It was nice to pack our bags for our next resort and have everything clean and ready for the last few days of our vacation.

-Orlando with Kids Itinerary Day 4: Checking-In to Universal’s Cabana Bay Beach Resort
+Day 4: Check-In to Universal’s Cabana Bay Beach Resort

 We had an early check-out and then checked in early to the Cabana Bay Beach Resort.
 We wanted to take advantage of on-site perks at Universal Orlando and the early check-in allowed us to use them.

-We checked in early to Cabana Bay Beach Resort.
 Be sure to give yourself time to check-in.
-Even at 7:30 there was a line at the check-in desk.
+Even at 7:30am there was a line at the check-in desk.
 At check-in we were given keys to use for early admission and parked our car.
 At Cabana Bay you take the 5 minute bus ride to Universal Orlando.
 Overall this was about a 30 minute process.

 The buses were a pleasant surprise because I really had no idea what to expect.
 I was very happy with the amount of buses and the timing.
 The longest we ever waited was about 10 minutes and that was once.